jackboberg/CodeIgniter-Assets/README.markdown

     $config['style_dirs'] = array('assets/styles');

-Asset directories should be specified as relative paths from the root application folder.
+Asset directories should be specified as relative paths from the index file.

 ### Adding Assets